Medical expert of the article

 Malignant form

-In the literature there are only isolated reports of the development of malignant (fulminant) hepatitis C in both adults and children.
-It is reported that the clinical manifestations of fulminant hepatitis C do not differ from those of HBV infection.
+There are only isolated reports in the literature on the development of malignant (fulminant) hepatitis C in both adults and children.
+It is reported that the clinical manifestations of fulminant hepatitis C are no different from those of HBV infection.

-Characterized by the absence of clinical manifestations, the presence of biochemical and serological shifts.
-In the serum, the activity of aminotransferases increases and specific markers appear-HCV RNA and anti-HCV.
+Characterized by the absence of clinical manifestations, the presence of biochemical and serological changes.
+In the blood serum, the activity of aminotransferases increases and specific markers appear - HCV RNA and anti-HCV.

 Where does it hurt?